The Leeds BookML guide

 Anything missing will show a red NOT FOUND.
 If the version is too old, there will be a red or a yellow prompt to upgrade.

-To update BookML, simply replace the bookml folder with the content of a newly downloaded bookml.zip.
+To update BookML, run make check-for-update, then make update, simply replace the bookml folder with the content of a newly downloaded release.zip.

 2 Converting your files